 The Job Offer

-Citizenship and Immigration Canada (CIC) and Human Resources and Social Development Canada (HRSDC) are responsible for determining whether a particular job offer made by a Canadian employer to a foreign individual should be approved.
+Immigration Refugees and Citizenship Canada (IRCC) and Employment and Social Development Canada (ESDC) are responsible for determining whether a particular job offer made by a Canadian employer to a foreign individual should be approved.

 - The offer of employment is genuine;